matkv/matkv.github.io/Android.md

 A **Packed Chain** will do the opposite and use the minimum space.
 We can use bias to move the elements in a certain direction using the **Packed Chain with Bias**

+### Baseline Constraint

+We can right click the textview and click show baseline and then connect the baseline of one textview to the baseline of another.
+From each handle, we can only create one baseline constraint.
+So with, for example, 3 buttons, we can connect the first button's constraint to the middle button, and the third button's constraint to the middle button.

+This allows us to align several views by making them align themselves to a specific view's baseline (bottom edge).